wkumari/draft-vandergaast-edns-client-subnet/README.md

 Internet-Draft        Client Subnet in DNS Requests        February 2015

-      be set to 0 to disable client-based lookups, in which case the ADDRESS field MUST be absent.
+      In replies, it mirrors the same value as in the queries.
+It can be set to 0 to disable client-based lookups, in which case the ADDRESS field MUST be absent.